The Night Phil Lynott Played His Final Thin Lizzy Show

 What Was Phil Lynott Doing in the Years Before His Death?

 Thin Lizzy's popularity was fleeting in the U.S., with each album after Jailbreak selling less copies.
 Still, they were able to maintain a presence in the U.K. The bigger problem at hand was Lynott's drug use, which began to escalate around this time.
 His addictions would eventually put an end to his marriage and instigate the falling apart of the band.

 Two more Thin Lizzy albums (Renegade and Thunder and Lightning) would follow over the next two and half years, as would a second solo offering, The Phillip Lynott Album.
 But things were gradually unraveling for Lynott and company.

 Thin Lizzy's Final Tour With Phil Lynott

 Thin Lizzy had planned a farewell tour to coincide with the release of Thunder and Lightning, which featured a heavier approach and proved their most popular in a while.
 This ended up being a year-long adventure whose high point was a special performance at the legendary Hammersmith Odeon.
 For the show, Lynott brought in former band members Brian Robertson, Eric Bell and Gary Moore as special guests.

 The last home stand happened on Aug.
 28, 1983 at the Reading Festival, while their final concert ever with Lynott found them in Nuremberg on a bill that included Whitesnake, Ozzy Osbourne, Blue Oyster Cult, Motorhead and others.
 Lizzy's set featured old favorites along with a few new songs.

 Lynott died on Jan.
-4, 1986, of heart failure and pneumonia.
-Though the band would eventually regroup with various ex-members trying to sail the ship, it would never be the same band without their leader.
+4, 1986 of heart failure and pneumonia.
+Thin Lizzy eventually regrouped with various ex-members trying to sail the ship, but it was never the same band without their leader.